Tag: porosity

 Ricequakes

 Rockfill dams, sinkholes, ice shelves, and other geological features often consist of brittle, porous materials that are partially submerged.
-Over time, pressure and chemical reactions with the fluid around them Keep reading
+Over time, pressure and chemical reactions with the fluid around them can cause these structures to collapse, but it can take many, many years.

 How Rain Gets Its Smell